symmetricapi/symmetric-js/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch

 - `method` - defaults to 'GET'
-- `headers` - a dictionary of http headers to use
+- `headers` - a dictionary of http headers to use, if setting 'Content-Type' note it is case-sensitive to avoid conflicts
 - `body` - the body of the request
 - `mode` - defaults to 'same-origin'
 - `credentials` - defaults to 'same-origin'